The Ultimate Guide to TSP Cleaner: Trisodium Phosphate for Powerful Cleaning

 4. How do I remove TSP residue?

-Thorough rinsing is the key.
-If residue persists, a damp cloth or sponge with plain water (or mild vinegar solution, if applicable) can help lift any film.
+Thorough rinsing is key.
+If residue persists, a damp cloth with water or a mild vinegar solution can help.

 5. Can TSP be used in pressure washers?